DANIELXXOMG2/gamma-pdf-watermark-remover/README.md

 ## 🌟 Gamma PDF Watermark Remover: Refactored Edition

 This is a significantly improved and refactored version of the original [gamma-ai-watermark-remover](https://github.com/DedInc/gamma-ai-watermark-remover) project.
-This edition has been completely re-engineered for enhanced efficiency, maintainability, and security, with major contributions from **[Daniel Guerrero](https://github.com/danielxxomg)**.
+This edition has been completely re-engineered for enhanced efficiency, maintainability, and security, with major contributions from **[danielxxomg](https://github.com/danielxxomg)**.

 This tool is designed for anyone who needs to present documents without the distraction of third-party branding, making it ideal for students, educators, and professionals.